KelvinPompey-40718390/sem-project-group6/use-cases/use-case-26.md

 ### Preconditions

-We have a list of the capital cities and their respective populations
+We have data containing the population of the world

 ### Success End Condition